CICE-Consortium/Icepack/doc/source/user_guide/ug_running.rst

   specifies the grid.
 This is a string and for the current icepack driver, only col is supported. (default = col)

 ``--set``,  ``-s`` SET1,SET2,SET3
   specifies the optional settings for the case.
 This is only used with ``--case`` or ``--test``.
 The settings for ``--suite`` are defined in the suite file.
 Multiple settings can be specified by providing a comma deliminated set of values without spaces between settings.
-The available settings are in **configurations/scripts/options** and ``icepack.create.case --help`` will also list them.
+The available settings are in **configurations/scripts/options** and ``icepack.setup --help`` will also list them.
 These settings files can change either the namelist values or overall case settings (such as the debug flag).

 For Icepack, when setting up cases, the ``--case`` and ``--mach`` must be specified.
 It's also recommended that ``--env`` be set explicitly as well.